Wellness Center

 • Parent/Family Involvement

 • Family involvement is promoted through setting clear expectations for such involvement during the intake process and during the monthly conferences.
-Additional opportunities for family involvement may including parent training and support groups.
+Additional opportunities for family involvement may include parent training and support groups.

 • Eligibility Criteria